SchabanBo/get_examples/README.md

 ### Redirect

 This function will be called when the page of the called route is being searched for.
-It take RouteSettings as a result an redirect to the new settings or give it null and there will be no redirecting.
+It takes RouteSettings as a result to redirect to.
+Or give it null and there will be no redirecting.

 ```dart
 GetPage redirect( ) {